 He added that he does value sending his children to a choice primary school, explaining that primary schools are “the first step in providing your children with access to a really strong network”.

 “In my line of work, I’ve seen what being tapped into a network can do for you.
-It opens doors—to better opportunities, to better education, to a better lifestyle,” he says.
+It opens doors: to better opportunities, to better education, to a better lifestyle,” he said.
 He does, however, acknowledge that living near the school “doesn’t increase your chances significantly, but it is better than nothing”.

-Sun, 32 is expecting her first child in August.
-She currently lives in an HDB flat near Macpherson MRT station, which is a great city-fringe location but has no primary schools nearby.
+Sun, 32, had her first child in August 2021.
+She currently lives in a Macpherson HDB flat, which is a great city-fringe location but has no primary schools nearby.

-For Sun, she would want to move closer to a primary school more for convenience, rather than getting into an ‘elite’ school.
-“If I were to move in a few years time, staying near to [any] primary school will be the main factor.
-Being a working mum, I would want to cut down as much travel time as possible,” she says.
+For Sun, she would want to move closer to a primary school more for convenience, rather than getting into a choice primary school.
+“If I were to move in a few years, staying near any primary school would be the main factor.
+Being a working mum, I would want to cut down as much travel time as possible,” she said.

-Gabriel, 29, agrees with Sun’s point on convenience.
-He has a 3-month-old son who will enter primary school in 2028.
-He hopes to send his child to Anglo-Chinese School (Junior) and intends for his future sibling to be in the same school.
+Gabriel, 29, agreed with Sun’s point on convenience.
+He has a three-year-old who will enter primary school in 2028.
+He hopes to send his child to Anglo-Chinese School (Junior) and intends for their future sibling to be in the same school.

 Eventually, he intends to relocate his family to be nearer to the school as it is “more convenient” and can “save on travelling time”.
 He and his family are currently living with his parents while waiting for their BTO flat to be completed.

 Want to live near ACS Junior?
 Browse Newton/Novena properties for sale on PropertyGuru.